Secombe Theatre: August 2016 closure

 In August 2016, the Sutton Theatre Trust went into administration and the theatre (along with its sister theatre in the borough) closed.
 The administrator sought a buyer for the Trust.
 Audience numbers had doubled under the new management, but this was still not enough for the Trust to be financially viable without additional support.

 A petition to save Sutton's theatres was run in late 2016, gaining 1,350 signatures.
-It was discussed by the Council at a meeting in January 2017.
+It was discussed by the Council at a meeting in January 2017, but as of 2024 remains closed.

+Future Plans

+In October 2022 Sutton Council announced its plans to sell off the Secombe Theatre:

+“The existing Civic Centre site - which includes the council’s offices, Sutton Library, and Sutton College, as well as the Gibson Road Car Park and the disused Secombe Theatre - will be sold and could be used for new homes, including affordable housing.”

 Transport

 Sutton mainline railway station is the nearest station.
 The Gibson Road car park is adjacent, and buses serve the town.